 Canadian Property Mutual Fund Investment

-Resource Capital Fund IV LP v Commissioner of Taxation, FCA 41 (Federal Court of Australia)
+Resource Capital Fund IV LP v Commissioner of Taxation, FCA 41 (Federal Court of Australia), rev'd on various grounds FCAFC 51

 Two Caymans investment LPs (“RCF IV” and RCF V”) whose limited partners were mostly U.S. residents, realized gains from the disposal of shares of significant shareholdings in a TSX-listed Australian corporation (Talison Lithium) which, through a grandchild corporation, held mining leases in Australia and carried out an operation there of mining lithium ores and processing them.
 Although their (income account) gains were from selling the shares of Talison Lithium were not exempted under Art.
 7 of the Australia-U.S. Convention because of the exclusion in Art.
 13 (as expanded in Australian domestic legislation) for dispositions of (deemed) real property situated in Australia, their appeals of nonetheless were allowed on the basis that the shares of Talison Lithium were not taxable Australian real property because their value was attributable more to the “downstream” lithium processing operations than to the “upstream” mining operations.